 Employees who wish to use district facilities after school hours must follow established procedures.
-Campus and District Administrators are responsible for scheduling the use of facilities after school hours.
-Contact the Superintendent's office to request to use school facilities and to obtain information on the fees charged.
+Campus and district administrators are responsible for scheduling the use of facilities after school hours.
+Contact the superintendent's office to request to use school facilities and to obtain information on applicable fees.